 They probably have their mobile phones on silent mode.
 If they hear this, call me, he says.

-Immune tolerance is about the body's immune system - white blood cells, and that they do not attack our own body.
-The prize winners are rewarded for identifying the immune system's order guards, so-called regulatory T cells, which prevent immune cells from attacking us ourselves.
+Immune tolerance is about the immune system's white blood cells and what makes them not attack our own body.
+The prize winners have identified the immune system's guardians of order – regulatory T cells – which prevent immune cells from attacking us while attacking foreign substances.

 On the surface of these T cells, there are receptors, like antennae, that recognize different things.
-And if they recognize things in our own body, it's called self-reactivity.
-Examples of this are type 1 diabetes, multiple sclerosis, and most rheumatic diseases, says Marie Wahren-Herlenius, professor of experimental rheumatology at the Karolinska Institute, to TT.
+If they recognize things in their own body, it's called self-reactivity.
+Examples of this are type 1 diabetes, multiple sclerosis, and most rheumatic diseases, says Marie Wahren-Herlenius, professor of experimental rheumatology at the Karolinska Institute.

-One is trying to either increase or decrease these cells that contribute to keeping the immune system in check.
-So for autoimmune diseases, one wants to have more and more effective ones, while for cancer diseases, the cancer can use these cells to protect itself, so then one wants to have fewer such cells.
+One is trying to increase or decrease these cells that contribute to keeping the immune system in check.
+For autoimmune diseases, one wants more and more effective ones, while in cancer diseases, the cancer can use these cells to protect itself, then one wants fewer such cells, says Wahren-Herlenius.

 They showed that the mice had a mutation in a gene that they named Foxp3.
-At the same time, they found that mutations in the human counterpart to Foxp3 cause the serious autoimmune disease IPEX.
+At the same time, they found that mutations in the human equivalent of the gene cause the serious autoimmune disease IPEX.

 Source: nobelprize.org